 FITNESS CENTERS FILL CRITICAL NEED

 With nearly all the municipalities in New York’s Westchester, Rockland and Putnam counties in a state of emergency because of mass power outages, downed wires and widespread destruction, Equalize Fitness, a fitness center in Yonkers, New York – a city of nearly 200,000 – stepped up to the plate.
 The facility has thrown open its doors to local residents in need of a hot shower, a fresh cup of coffee, and a place to recharge their smart phones, laptops and other electronic devices, all for free.
 (As of Saturday morning, over 200,000 people in Westchester, Rockland and Putnam counties were still without power.)

 Owner Anthony Tarricone has also gone a step further.
-He’s offering residents a free seven-day pass to the state-of-the-art exercise facility so that they can stay healthy, pump iron, burn off steam in the sauna – or simply relax in a warm place.
+He’s offering residents a free seven-day pass to the exercise facility so that they can stay healthy, pump iron, burn off steam in the sauna – or simply relax in a warm place.
 “What it boils down to is that we are really all in this together,” said Tarricone.
 “It’s a community effort.”

 Other businesses in Westchester County are also taking part in what County Executive Rob Astorino has called Operation Hot Shower.
 Club Fit in Briarcliff Manor and Jefferson Valley, as well as a number of NY Sports Clubs, are participating.
 “All of us understand it’s not easy to be without power,” Astorino said at a press conference Friday.
 “On a hygiene level, we all want to feel clean and feel better about ourselves – and I know for some people, it’s been days since they were able to take a hot or warm shower.”
 Said Equalize Fitness’s Tarricone: “If we have the ability to help, why wouldn’t we do that?”

 PHYSICIANS DONATE EXPERT CARE